 Of these 22 leases with fixed minimum annual rent, 17 have a remaining lease term plus extension option(s) that exceed 30 years, four have a remaining lease term plus extension option(s) that exceed 18 years, and one has a remaining lease term of approximately three years.
-Three of these 22 leases have triggering events that allow us to convert the fixed minimum rent to a fixed percentage of gross sales as defined in the lease with the further right to terminate the lease prior to expiration of the term.
+Three of these 22 leases have triggering events that allow us to convert the fixed minimum rent to a fixed percentage of gross sales as defined in the lease with the further right to terminate the lease if the theatre level cash flow drops below \$0.
+Five of these 22 leases have triggering events that allow us to terminate the lease prior to expiration of the term.
 The five leases without minimum annual rent have rent based upon a specified percentage of gross sales as defined in the lease with no minimum annual rent.
-Four of these percentage rent leases have a 12 month remplus automatic 12 month renewal options, and we have the right to terminate the lease if the theatre level cash flow drops below \$0.
-One of these percentage rent leases have a 12 month, and Syufy has the right to terminate this lease prior to the end of the term.
+Four of these percentage rent leases have a 12 month term plus automatic 12 month renewal options, and we have the right to terminate the lease if the theatre level cash flow drops below \$0.
+One of these percentage rent leases has a remaining term of 21 months, and Syufy has the right to terminate this lease prior to the end of the term.